ohmy90/Matrix-Multiplication-Hardware-Accelerator-HLS/README.md

 # Matrix-Multiplication-Hardware-Accelerator-HLS

-A matrix hardware accelerator done by following Xilinx's project-based learning approach.
+<p align="justify"> A matrix hardware accelerator done by following Xilinx's project-based learning approach.
 There a few differences: notably a different FPGA board is used (AX7035B which is "weaker" than the PYNQ-Z2 used by Xilinx), the project on my PC instead of Jupyter Notebook and a C++ software implementation is included to discuss the differences in code execution, compiler, libraries, etc. (to explore the software perspective).

 In addition, because the AX7035B is a "pure" FPGA (no PS side), measuring its execution time for matrix multiplication is found by: Execution time= # of cycles * target clock period (hls.clk).

 https://xilinx.github.io/xup_high_level_synthesis_design_flow/matmult.html

 The design makes use of block matrix multiplication.
 Basically the original matrix is partitioned into two submatrices, pairing them for local caching.
-We can then multiply the appropriate submatrices to obtain a portion of the output matrix result and reduced area usage with reduced data read operations.
+We can then multiply the appropriate submatrices to obtain a portion of the output matrix result and reduced area usage with reduced data read operations. </p>

 ## Part 1 results:
 Both are ran on AMD Ryzen 7 5800XT 8-Core Processor.